appdotnet/terms-of-service/README.md

 submit pull requests with your feedback.
 Our general process is to incorporate user feedback on a roughly quarterly basis based on review with our legal team, but in the early stages this may occur significantly more often.

-## Important note

-The current Privacy Policy document is basic document document that we are working to replace with a much more user-focused, privacy-centric document.
-General commentary on desired policies and practices is welcomed.

-In addition, we will be adding a separate "Developer Terms" document which should encapsulate usage of the API more specifically.

 ## Document locations

 The canonical locations for the effective versions of these documents at any given time are: